So you're looking for a new “quality” dry cleaner. You’ve done your homework. And you’ve narrowed down your choice to two or three candidates.

 They believe that the more you understand about their processes the better.

 So they distribute position papers, white papers and ebooks.
 They provide content heavy websites.
-They conduct educational seminars for clients, retail store employees and custom clothiers.
-They invite you to tour their facility so that you can learn as much as possible — or as much as you ever want to know — about their processes.
+They conduct educational seminars.
+They want you to learn as much as possible — or as much as you ever want to know — about their processes.

 All that before you turn over your fine garments to them.